Parsa307/dns-blocklists/submit_pullrequest_here/repository_README.txt

 **For the lists and further details visit the [corresponding repository](https://github.com/xRuffKez/NRD).
 The lists in various formats can be found [here](https://github.com/xRuffKez/NRD/tree/main/lists).**

+> [!TIP]
+> The NRDs per day data is stored in the [share directory](https://github.com/hagezi/dns-blocklists/tree/main/share) of this repository, with file names following the pattern `nrd_YYYY-MM-DD.txt`.
+Each file represents a single day, and data for the last 31 days is available in this format.

 ---

 ### :outbox_tray: **DoH/VPN/TOR/Proxy Bypass - Prevent methods to bypass your DNS!** <a name="bypass"></a>